 The display also yields high readability in any environment.
 Most notably, you can comfortably read the Paperwhite in bright sunlight without any glare, which is one of the biggest advantages to using a dedicated eBook reader over a tablet or smartphone.
-Much to our delight (and that of serious readers everywhere), the Paperwhite performs equally as well in dim and dark conditions.
-The screen is front-lit, which means LED lights along the edge of the display shine down onto the digital page, not from the back of the screen into your eyes as many other eBook readers and tablets do.
+Much to our delight (and that of serious readers everywhere), the Paperwhite performs equally well in dim and dark conditions.
+The screen is front lit, which means LED lights along the edge of the display shine down onto the digital page, not from the back of the screen into your eyes as many other eBook readers and tablets do.
 This makes for more even lighting and reduces eyestrain.

 The Kindle Paperwhite brings with it the best eBook store and overall ecosystem in the industry.
 Amazon is the largest and undoubtedly most well-known distributor of eBooks, and downloading new content onto the device is effortless.
 With a tap of the screen, you can browse over 2 million titles and even subscribe to your favorite magazines and newspapers.

-The Paperwhite can hold approximately 1,100 eBooks so you'll never have to leave home without your favorite titles.
+The Paperwhite can hold approximately 1,100 eBooks, so you'll never have to leave home without your favorite titles.
 While it does not have a memory card slot that would enable you to expand its book capacity, we imagine most readers won't run out of space anytime soon.

 Perhaps the only real drawback we can find with this device is its lack of support for audiobooks.
 With no headphone jack, listening to audiobooks simply isn't an option.
-The inclusion of this feature would make this stellar book reader even better but it shouldn't be a deal breaker for most prospective buyers.
+The inclusion of this feature would make this stellar book reader even better, but it shouldn't be a deal breaker for most prospective buyers.

 The most useful feature the Paperwhite offers is automatic syncing across all of your devices.
-When you start reading a book on your Kindle, the Whispersync feature automatically synchronizes your last page location across all of your devices that have the Kindle app.
-This way you can continue reading even if you don't have your eReader with you.
+When you start reading a book on your Kindle, the Whispersync automatically synchronizes your last page location across all of your devices that have the Kindle app.
+This way, you can continue reading even if you don't have your eReader with you.

 For serious readers, the Paperwhite also allows you to add margin notes, create bookmarks and highlight text.
 There's even a built-in dictionary you can use to look up words without losing your place.